 This simple side dish comes together quickly and goes with any protein.
 We served ours with a roast chicken.
 Sublime.
 If you live in Florida – get yourself to a farmer’s market.
 If you’re from anywhere else, a Whole Foods should have new baby carrots and leeks in stock.

-- 2 tablespoons vegetable broth, more if needed
+- 2 tablespoons homemade vegetable broth more if needed

 - Preheat oven to 400 degrees.